Methods

 Weaning Off Treats: Variable Schedule

 Don't go cold turkey.
 Move to a variable ratio schedule: reward every 3rd response, then every 5th, then unpredictably.
 Variable schedules produce the most durable behavior.
 Think slot machine psychology — unpredictable rewards keep behavior strong.
+The fundamentals of training are the same whether or not you use treats — revisit our complete beginner's training guide for the full framework.

 Disclosure: Some links on this page are affiliate links.
 We may earn a commission if you purchase through them, at no extra cost to you.
 We only recommend products we've reviewed and believe in.